mel-oezkan/scipy_final/README.md

 # Scientific Python - Final Project

+## ToDo:
+### SCRAPPER
+- [ ] Reding of the config file and creating the respective url
+- [ ] Iterating trough the pages
+    - [ ] Handling min and max amount of articles to read
+    - [ ] Implementing a stop criteria
+- [ ] Complete the category and size ids

+## VISUALIZATION
+- [ ] Plotting the different attributes according to clothing type
+- [ ] Comparing availability between genders
+- [ ] Plot the color diversity between genders
+- ...

+## ANNOTATOR
+- [ ] Create the annotation page
+    - [ ] DS handling
+    - [ ] Ajax interactions
+- ...

 ## Short description
 This project will contain an interactive **web scrapper** with an **user intafece** based on the browser where the use will be able to filter their search and **annotate** the scrapped data.
 However the scrapper will only work on the webstore of Vinted.com.